 Of course not everyone catches fish every day…that’s why they call it “fishen” not “catchin”, but chances are you will have the thrill of rising trout or salmon, the set and tight lines!

 The Upper Kennebago River and the Logan

-The upper river meanders slowly down from Little Kennebago Lake into what is know as the Logan.
+The upper river meanders slowly down from Little Kennebago Lake into what is known as the Logan.
 There are 11 pools on the upper river formed by long shallow runs that drop into deep pools where native brook trout hold up to feed.
 Much of this water can be comfortably waded most of the year.
 It’s an ideal canoe trip for dry fly action in the evening with light rod and line.
 The sightings of moose and deer along the way simply add to the enjoyment.

 The Logan is is also easily reached by boat from Grant’s Camps.
 It is located just the other side of the causeway where the Upper Kennebago River meets the outlet of the lake.
 Native brook trout in the 10 to 14 inch range are consistently caught here even during the summer months.

 The section of the Kennebago river located within our gate has 30 pools to choose from containing trout and salmon and is just minutes from camp.
 It offers 6 miles of free standing granite boulders and pool fishing.
 The dry fly enthusiast and streamer fishermen won’t be disappointed.
 We have seen salmon up to 8lbs caught along with 5lb brook trout.
 Of course, the average is somewhat less……but that’s fishing!